collamaf/SimOlmio/README.md

 - Reorganization of geometry, now with 2 different DetConst, one for NEMA and one for Steak (previous selection mechanism kept)
 - In Steak Geometry now changed whole orientation (towards Z), renamed volumes and added triangle inner vessel if -Sphere <-6 (for now triangles dimensions are fixed).

+2021.01.04 by collamaf
+- Add PTER and deposited energy scoring for detectors in WIDMApp-like case

 ## TO DO's